That’s all I have to say about this email.

 Pick yourself back up and figure out how to fix it.

-First step, admit you made a mistake.
+The first step, admit you made a mistake.

-Second step, delight your audience with a fantastic Oops email.
+The second step, delight your audience with a fantastic Oops email.

 That’s what Fab did with today’s inspiration.